RedpointArchive/pkgsign/README.md

 pkgsign solves this issue with package signing.
 Once an identity is trusted to sign a package, only that identity can verify existing or new packages under the same name.

+pkgsign doesn't require any modifications to the npm registry or any existing package managers in order to work.

 ## Disclaimer

 pkgsign currently depends on unsigned packages (because it is new!).
 When you install pkgsign from either GitHub or npm, those dependencies can't yet be verified.